With crowded sitting areas, poor services and a lack of luxury, these airport lounges aren't worth an admission fee.

 Decked out with doily-covered chairs and daggy carpets from a bygone era, these two business class lounges are less inviting than the terminal waiting areas at Changsha Airport.
 While the lounges do have user-friendly PCs for work, if it gets hot you have to cool yourself with a standing fan.
 As for food and drink, well, if you like cans of coke, instant coffee and pre-packed biscuits, then this is the place to be.

 Changsha Airport has a total of 10 lounges, which can be accessed with a first or business class fare for most airlines, or purchased if you’re flying economy.
 Unfortunately, the only details we could find make it sound as if they’re all of a similar standard, despite the airport being relatively new.

-Although airport lounges are usually a better alternative to the public waiting lounge, these ones don't really make the cut.
-Unless you have complimentary access to a lounge through frequent flyer membership or your airfare ticket, you may want to take a close look at what the lounge offers before shelling out the entry fee.Back to top
+Although airport lounges are usually a better alternative to the public waiting lounge, these ones don't make the cut.
+Unless you have complimentary access to a lounge through frequent flyer membership or your airfare ticket, you may want to take a closer look at what the lounge offers before paying the entry fee.Back to top